Blog Archive

 • The precise location of the Wright's first print shop at 1210 West Third Street historically has been incorrectly associated with a multi-tenant two-story structure that did not exist in 1889/1890 when the Wright's occupied this address.

 • The correct address for the first Wright Cycle Exchange is 1015 West Third in lieu of 1005 West Third Street.
-Further, the building at 1005 available in 1892/1893 was a small single-story structure, in lieu of the two-story tenant space, with basement, associated with the 1005 eastern section of the Gem City Ice Cream Building.
+The Wright Cycle Exchange never occupied 1005.
+The building at 1005 available in 1892/1893 was a small single-story structure, in lieu of the two-story tenant space, with basement, associated with the 1005 eastern section of the Gem City Ice Cream Building.
+There is no record of any business occupying this small single-story structure.

 • The location of the 1034 West Third Street Wright Cycle Exchange/Wright Cycle Company has been incorrectly identified as within a building (no longer standing) several lots east from its actual 1893/1894 location.